vectordotdev/vector/website/docs/reference/transforms/split.md

 import TabItem from '@theme/TabItem';

 The Vector `split` transform
-accepts and outputs [`log`][docs.data-model.log] events allowing you to split a field's value on a _literal_ separator and zip the tokens into ordered field names.
+accepts and outputs [`log`][docs.data-model.log] events, allowing you to split a field's value on a _literal_ separator and zip the tokens into ordered field names.

 <!--